-The InMotion WRIST is an evidence based and research proven interactive rehabilitation device that senses patient movements and limitations, and provides assistance-as-needed™.
-It can accommodate the range of motion of a normal wrist in everyday tasks and can be used by clinicians as a stand-alone treatment option or in addition to the InMotion ARM.
+InMotion WRIST is an evidence-based and research proven interactive rehabilitation device that senses patient movements and limitations, and provides Assistance-as-Needed™.
+It can accommodate the normal range of motion in everyday tasks and be used as a stand-alone treatment or to supplement InMotion ARM.
 The InMotion WRIST enables clinicians to efficiently deliver optimum intensive sensorimotor wrist and forearm therapy to patients with neurological conditions.
-The InMotion WRIST has been sold in over 20 countries, including the United States for rehabilitation.
-Extensive research has shown it to be effective, especially for stroke and cerebral palsy.

 Clinical Degrees of Freedom

 Overview of a typical InMotion WRIST robotic therapy session:

 - Robot senses patient movement and provides continuous, adaptive real-time